 cast a flyline attached to a leader and fly with a flyrod.

 there is a large tolerance between what works and what doesn't.

-The whole purpose of all of this, besides the grace and beauty of it, is to cast almost weightless flies and present them in the most delicate manner.
+The whole purpose of fly fishing, besides the grace and beauty of it, is to cast almost weightless flies and present them in the most delicate manner.

-would be impossible to cast most flies with any other kind of gear,
+impossible to cast most flies with any other kind of gear, and to

-and to match the delicate presentations you can achieve with a flyrod
+match the delicate presentations you can achieve with a flyrod would

 So now you might be wondering why you would want to use a flyrod on something like a bass that likes a big meal.
 The flyrod can still be more productive in certain situations because of the delicate presentation, but most people do it for the challenge and the joy they get from using such a marvelous tool.